seangatua/cse15l-lab-reports/lab3.md

 **WHY THE ISSUE IS FIXED**

 The removal of the - sign in the second conditional provides that num2 will be larger than num1, because if the - sign remained, num2 will always be less than num1

+**PART 2**

+    grep

+1. -l command line option lists filenames only (no directories)
+2. -r command line option searches recursively for a string in every directories
+3. -i command line option ignores case sensitivities for all strings
+4. -c command line option returns the number of times a string matches in other files

+5.